Āhuarangi Climate

 Useful links

 NZ Association for Environmental Education (NZAEE)open_in_new NZAEE’s mission is to connect and inspire educators, ākonga and communities to learn, collaborate and take action for te taiao.
-Their climate change learning programmeopen_in_new is particularly relevant. |
+NZAEE hosts the climate change learning programmeopen_in_new developed with and for teachers and young people by Future Curiousopen_in_new. |

 |